 This cat food comes with a very limited ingredient list which we consider a plus.
 As we’ve discussed before, there is no need for fancy ingredients that are not-nutritious to cats.
 The Newman’s Own organic wet formulas contain organic meats and plants, while some of the flavors also contain eggs.
 Eggs are easily digestible and a viable source of protein.

-What caught our attention with this brand is that from all organic formulas that we checked this one was one of the two to follow USDA’s voluntarily guidelines for organic meat.
-The two flavors contain USDA certified poultry as a first ingredient.
+This brand caught our attention because from all organic formulas that we checked, this one was one of the two to follow USDA’s voluntary guidelines for organic meat.
+The two flavors contain USDA-certified poultry as a first ingredient.
 Another plus for these formulas is their limited ingredient list.